 Board members (other than ex officio members and the federally required resident member) are appointed for four year terms, serve until their successors are duly appointed and qualified, and receive no compensation except for reimbursement of expenses.
 Certain board members may be affiliated with institutions which may originate or service Program Loans on behalf of THDA.
 One of the appointed board members is designated by the Governor to serve as Chairman.
-The Chairman's term extends until the earlier of the date of expiration of his or her term or a date six months after expiration of the term of the Governor designating such Chairman.
+The Chairman's term extends until the date of expiration of his or her term or a date six months after expiration of the term of the Governor designating such Chairman.
+The prior Chairman's term expired and a replacement board member was appointed to serve; however, the Governor has not yet designated a new Chairman as of the date hereof.